 Management: This ecological site is not recommended for traditional timber management activity.
-Historically this site was dominated by a ground cover of native prairie grasses and forbs.
-Some scattered open grown trees were also present.
-Alternate states may be suitable for non-traditional forestry uses such as windbreaks, environmental plantings, alley cropping (a method of planting, in which rows of trees or shrubs are interspersed with rows of crops) or woody bio-fuels.
+Historically this site was dominated by a ground cover of native prairie grasses and forbs with scattered open grown trees.
+Altered states may be suitable for non-traditional forestry uses such as windbreaks, environmental plantings, alley cropping (a method of planting, in which rows of trees or shrubs are interspersed with rows of crops) or woody bio-fuels.